ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### C. Check the existence of a Gender in Master Database

-On receiving a request to validate the Gender Name with input parameters (Gender Name), the system checks the Gender Name in the Master Database as per the below listed steps
+On receiving a request to validate the Gender Name with input parameters (Gender Name), the system checks the Gender Name in the Master Database as per the below listed steps:
 1. Validates if the request contains the following input parameters
    * Gender Name - Mandatory
 2. If the mandatory input parameters are missing, throws the appropriate message.